wasabipesto/beehive/src/sota-2024/index.md

 I started dabbling in tiling window managers and I particularly enjoy how Forge provides a nice middleground between a traditional window manager and something fully tiling.
 I may dive further into sway when I try Nix again in the future.

-### Desktop Terminal: Alactritty
+### Desktop Terminal: Alacritty

-After using the default Gnome terminal emulator for a while I tried out Alactritty and didn’t really notice a difference.
+After using the default Gnome terminal emulator for a while I tried out Alacritty and didn’t really notice a difference.
 I might try out Ghostty here soon, or switch back to the default.

 ### Mobile SSH Client: